Treatments

 • Tell your health care providers about any complementary and alternative practices you use.
 Give them a full picture of what you do to manage your health.
 This will help ensure coordinated and safe care.

-People use massage for a variety of health-related purposes, including to relieve pain, rehabilitate sports injuries, reduce sess, increase relaxation, address anxiety and depression, and aid general wellness.
+• People use massage for a variety of health-related purposes, including to relieve pain, rehabilitate sports injuries, reduce stress, increase relaxation, address anxiety and depression, and aid general wellness.

-• A multisite study of more than 300 hospic patients with advanced cancer concluded that massage may help to relieve pain and improve mood for these patients.
+• A multi-site study of more than 300 hospice patients with advanced cancer concluded that massage may help to relieve pain and improve mood for these patients.

 • A study of 64 patients with chronic neck pain found that therapeutic massage was more beneficial than a self-care book, in terms of improving function and relieving symptoms.